Roofing Permits in New Bern, NC

 When Permits Are Required

-- New installations on homes or businesses
+- New roof installation on new construction or additions

 Common Exemptions